Diversity. Equity. Inclusion. Access.

 Over the years, BIPOC artists have been integral partners in reaching the communities that are reflected in their stories on our stages.
 To support and continue these efforts, Atlantic launched the Community Audience Partnership (CAP) in spring 2019 through generous support from the JL Greene Arts Access Fund.
 CAP is a multifaceted program that attracts new audiences by making our shows accessible to theatergoers of all backgrounds, particularly from NYC communities of color as well as individuals from low and middle-income backgrounds.
 Most immediately, CAP offers up to 4,350 free or $25 tickets across every public performance of our annual productions.
 Tickets are either distributed online or directly through partnerships with NYC organizations serving these communities.

-We’ve also brought on a dedicated team of BIPOC staff to manage CAP, including a full-time Community Outreach Coordinator and 2-3 part-time ambassadors who help us forge and foster partnerships directly with NYC community organizations.
+We’ve also brought on a dedicated team of BIPOC staff to manage CAP, including a part-time Community Outreach Coordinator and Community Outreach Consultant who help us forge and foster partnerships directly with NYC community organizations.

 Atlantic is committed to creating more inclusive and equitable spaces.
 Diversification of the work on our stages has been a big part of that.
 To help build a welcoming home at our company, we program two special nights for each production at which theatergoers from similar experiences (LGBTQ+, Middle Eastern, Gen Z, etc.) can engage with one another, our staff, and artists.
-We’re providing community members with additional access to our work with an average of two community-based events per show, offering presentations, discussions, or performances at community centers, churches, or street fairs citywide.
+We’re providing community members with additional access to our work with an average of two community-based events per show, offering pre-show community events, presentations, discussions, or talkbacks after performances.

 Atlantic acknowledges the importance of sustaining these programs long-term as part of our ongoing work to be more diverse and inclusive.
 We will commit financial resources beyond the grant term in our annual operating budget to continue these community-based programs.